AlexFr062/samples/Networking/UDP/udp_echo_server/readme.md

 ## Cross-compilation

-Normally, development process for Embedded Linux includes cross-compilation, when executable for destination architectire (such as ARM) is done on a host system.
+Normally, development process for Embedded Linux includes cross-compilation, when executable for destination architecture (such as ARM) is done on a host system.
 Cross-compiler and `gdb` debugger can be integrated to some IDE, for example, Eclipse.

 Here we will continue to build our program from command line.
 Let's try to cross-compile it for Raspberry OS x64, using `gcc-aarch64-linux-gnu` package from Ubuntu repository: